-- Two slim packing cubes (one eBags, one Amazon basics) including seven clothing items out of the ten-piece capsule I brought (I was wearing jeans and a tee on the flight and one item was the Olive vest mentioned above).
+- Packing cubes including seven clothing items out of the ten-piece capsule I brought (I was wearing jeans and a tee on the flight and one item was the Olive vest mentioned above).
 The packing cubes also held a light cotton slip to sleep (or wear as a cover-up/top), ten underwear, one pair of socks, one underwire bikini set, one non-underwire bikini set, one light workout/sleep/layer leggings, one light workout/scuba diving top, and one underwire sport bra.
 My dirty laundry is inside a plastic bag within one of the packing cubes.

 - One notebook, for business workshops I attended throughout the trip